fontclubbelgica/fontclubbelgica.xyz/typefaces.md

 ---
 layout: page
-title: Fonts
+title: Typefaces
 ---

-{% for fontpage in site.fonts %}
+{% for fontpage in site.typefaces %}
 <a href="{{ fontpage.url }}">{{ fontpage.title }}</a>
 {% endfor %}